isotopp/isotopp.github.io/content/posts/2020-07-29-mysql-transactions-the-logical-view.md

 ```

 So once we `SET TRANSACTION ISOLATION LEVEL READ UNCOMMITTED`, we get to see
-the value 10 written by Session1, despite the fact that it never has been
+the value 10 written by Session1, despite the fact that it has never been
 committed.
 In fact, if we would `ROLLBACK`, logically it would never have
 been there - but still Session2 saw it.

 > At `TRANSACTION ISOLATION LEVEL READ UNCOMMITTED` we are reading stuff
 > directly from the tablespace file.
 This can contain data that is not yet
 > committed, and due to `ROLLBACK` never will be - mere phantasies.
-The Undo
-> Log is never consulted.
+> The Undo-Log is never consulted.

 ### Transaction Isolation Level Read Committed